HangfireIO/Hangfire.Documentation/upgrade-guides/upgrading-to-hangfire-1.7.rst

           .UseSqlServerStorage("connection_string", new SqlServerStorageOptions
           {
               // ...
-              UsePageLocksOnDequeue = true, // Migration to Schema 7 is required DisableGlobalLocks = true,    // Migration to Schema 7 is required EnableHeavyMigrations = false // Default value: false });
+              DisableGlobalLocks = true,    // Migration to Schema 7 is required EnableHeavyMigrations = false // Default value: false });